Technology:

 Commercially proven

-Molten salt is currently the most mature technology for thermal storage at high temperatures.
-Compared to latent and thermochemical solutions, sensible heat storage with molten salt is a commercially proven technology for high temperature heat storage.
+Molten salt is the most mature solution for high-temperature Thermal Energy Storage.
+Unlike latent or thermochemical alternatives, sensible heat storage with molten salt is a commercially proven and widely adopted approach for storing heat at scale

 cp card image